 The expression “first impressions are everything” applies to your new hire’s first day at your company.
-Successful onboarding can also decrease the time from day one to productivity, increase their satisfaction, improve retention and create a smoother experience for their new team as well.
+Successful onboarding can also decrease the time from day one to productivity, improve employee satisfaction, improve retention and create a smoother experience for their new team as well.
 If I had to give you one tip for onboarding, it would be to personalize the experience.

 Think about these two vastly different experiences for the first day.
 The first experience is sitting down on your first day and being handed 10 forms, an employee handbook, and then spending two or three hours sitting with someone from IT.
 The second experience is getting sent a handful of legal forms with your offer letter to sign and return with the offer letter, upon receipt of the offer letter you’re given the employee handbook and then on your first day you have to sign a couple of forms and you’re given a laptop loaded with the tools you need to do your job already installed.
 The second experience is smoother and allows for more time focused on the meat of the job and seems less overwhelming.